tamsanh/kedro-great/README.md

 Kedro Great is an easy-to-use plugin for kedro that makes integration with Great Expectations fast and simple.

 Hold yourself accountable to [Great Expectations](https://github.com/great-expectations/great_expectations).
-Never feel afraid of your data changing ever again.
+Never have fear of data silently changing ever again.

 ## Quick Start